 - Which country is also a continent?

-- Germany is the birthplace of which writer brothers who authored a famous fairy tale?
+- Germany is the birthplace of the writer brothers who authored a famous fairy tale?

 Answer: Grimm brothers